py-mine/mcstatus/docs/pages/faq.rst

 or set an icon to a custom server.
 For Java servers, you can use :attr:`status.icon <mcstatus.status_response.JavaStatusResponse.icon>` attribute.
-It will return `Base64 <https://en.wikipedia.org/wiki/Base64>`_ encoded PNG image, so you can decode it in that way:
+It will return `Base64 <https://en.wikipedia.org/wiki/Base64>`_ encoded PNG image.
+If you wish to save this image into a file, this is how:

 .. code-block:: python

+    from mcstatus import JavaServer
     import base64

+    server = JavaServer.lookup("hypixel.net")
+    status = server.status()

+    decoded_icon = base64.b64decode(status.icon.removeprefix("data:image/png;base64,"))
-    with open("server-icon.png", "wb") as server_icon_file:
+    with open("server-icon.png", "wb") as f:
-        server_favicon_file.write(base64.decodebytes(status.icon))
+        f.write(decoded_icon)

 .. note::
     Most modern browsers support simply pasting the raw Base64 image into the